-Input channels receive either external input from instruments, microphones, and so on, or they receive input from the internal Lexicon FX units - in which case they are an FX return.
+Input channels receive either external input from instruments, microphones, and so on, or they receive input from the internal Lexicon FX units (FX Return - Stereo Input Channels 1-4).

-Input channels can be mono (64 available: CH 01 - CH 64), stereo (8 available: ST 1 - ST 8), or mono-linked (assigned in odd/even pairs of mono Input Channels), and can be patched to any microphone, line, or digital input.
+Input channels can be mono (64 available: CH 01 - CH 64), stereo (4 available: ST 1 - ST 4 - FX Returns by default), or mono-linked (assigned in odd/even stereo pairs of mono Input Channels), and can be patched to any microphone, line, or digital inputs.
 Mono inputs do not have a FaderGlow colour.
-Mono-linked channels use FaderGlow white, stereo input channels (external line source) use FaderGlow pink, and stereo FX returns from the internal FX units use FaderGlow cyan and are patched to ST 5 - 8 by default.
+Mono-linked channels use FaderGlow white, and Stereo FX returns from the internal FX units use FaderGlow cyan.
+If patched externally, stereo input channels use FaderGlow pink

 Input channels can contribute to any or all of the MIX 1-14 Mix busses (which feed the Mix Bus Master channels), the Main L&R and Mono/Centre mix busses, or to the FX send busses - which get routed to the internal Lexicon FX.
+There are three 'taps' for these bus contributions - Pre Dyn (Pre Dynamics), Post EQ, and Post Fader.

-The levels of these contributions are accessed via the tOTEM (FADER FOLLOW) buttons.
+The levels of these contributions are accessed via the tOTEM buttons.